 NCPD has submitted partial evidence of implementation for recommendation 18.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Recommendation 18.3: NCPD should strongly encourage officers to spend more time looking for non-engagement opportunities with community residents when they are not responding to calls for service.
 The department should seek ways to track and measure such encounters.